 18 Then the LORD will be jealous for his land and pity his people.

-19 And the LORD will answer and say to his people, "Behold, I will send you corn, wine, and oil, and you shall be satisfied with it, and I will no longer make you a reproach among the heathen.
+19 And the LORD will answer and say to his people, "Behold, I will send you grain, wine, and oil, and you shall be satisfied with it, and I will no longer make you a reproach among the heathen.

 21 Do not fear, O land.
 Be glad and rejoice, for the LORD will do great things.